VeraLiconaResearchGroup/Ensemble-Functional-Conectivity-Networks/1_individual_methods_analysis/README.md

 # Individual and combined methods analysis

-This subfolder contains the code and data for analyzing the networks created by the 40 single methods inmplemented in MULAN and molecular biology biology methods
+This subfolder contains the code and data for analyzing the networks created by the 40 single methods inmplemented in MULAN and molecular biology methods

+The code to perform the analysis can be found in  `analysis.Rmd`.
+An rmarkdown .html file is also found within this folder (`analysis.html`)

 The `sim` subfolders contain the following files for each simulated network: